 Westfield will be making their first appearance in classic history.
 With the Westfield girls also participating in the 2021 Girls’ Classic, this is the 2nd time in event history that a school has had their girls and boys in the event in the same season (New Castle, 2006).

-Connersville – The Spartans return nine of 11 lettermen from their 18-8 squad that was undefeated champion of the Eastern Indiana Athletic Conference and played eventual 3A champion Silver Creek to the buzzer in their 3A regional championship game.
+Connersville – The Spartans return eight of 11 lettermen from their 18-8 squad that was undefeated champion of the Eastern Indiana Athletic Conference and played eventual 3A champion Silver Creek to the buzzer in their 3A regional championship game.

 With a well-balanced team, 5’11” senior-to-be Tobey Billups averaged team-bests of 8.8 points and 5.1 assists per game.
 His 6’3” classmate Kaleb Sparks averaged 6.6 points and 3.3 rebounds as a junior and 6’6” senior-to-be Gage Brown is another returning starter.